Stan7771213/paytapper/docs/ARCHITECTURE.md

 set minimal required metadata
 Metadata rules:
 required: clientId
+must be a real existing clientId (validated server-side)
 forbidden: placeholder values (e.g. "pending") do not attempt to store checkoutSessionId in metadata (no post-create patching) The system does not rely on metadata.checkoutSessionId at all.